gritzko/swarm/README.md

 directive @weak on FIELD
 ```

 Adds more control to data flow management.
 By default Swarm tries to fetch a node from the server if no presented in the local cache.
-So, query/subscription can block the application if there is no connection opened.
-This directive tells the runtime to call back with `null` if the node is not presented in the local cache yet.
+So, _query_ or _subscription_ can block an application if there is no open connection.
+This directive tells the runtime to call back with `null`(don't wait for the server response) if the node is not presented in the local cache yet.
 Useful for offline work.

 ```graphql